 Within the Central Region the Cook Inlet Area North Gulf District sablefish GHL is set using an historic baseline harvest level adjusted annually by the relative change to the ABC in the federal CGOA.
-The 2015 fishery GHL was 25.02 mt.
-In 2004, the BOF adopted sablefish fishery-specific registration, a logbook requirement, and a 48-hour trip limit of 1.36 mt in the Cook Inlet Area.
+In 2004, the BOF adopted a sablefish fishery-specific registration, logbook requirement, and 48-hour trip limit of 1.36 mt in the Cook Inlet Area.
 For PWS, a limited-entry program that included gear restrictions and established vessel size classes was adopted in 1996.
 Between 1996 and 2014, the PWS fishery GHL was set at 110 mt, which is the midpoint of the harvest range set by a habitat-based estimate.
-PWS fishery management developed through access limitation and in 2003 into a shared quota system wherein permit holders are allocated shares of the harvest guideline.
+Tagging studies conducted by the National Marine Fisheries Service (NMFS) and ADF&G indicate that sablefish populations throughout the Gulf of Alaska (GOA) including the PWS area are likely mixed.
+Therefore, the GHL was adjusted by applying the relative change each year in the NMFS GOA sablefish acceptable biological catch (ABC), which is derived from NMFS stock assessment surveys.
+The GHL was adjusted beginning in 2015 by applying the relative change in the GOA-wide ABC for sablefish back to 1994; this adjustment continued in 2016.
+PWS fishery management developed through access limitation and in 2003 into a shared quota system wherein permit holders are allocated shares of the guideline harvest guideline level.
 Shares are equal within each of four vessel size classes, but differ between size classes.
 In 2009, the BOF adopted regulations which included a registration deadline, logbooks, and catch reporting requirements.
 In 2009, new season dates were also adopted by the BOF for PWS sablefish, April 15 - August 31.
 The new season opening date, one month later than in previous years, was adopted to reduce the opportunity for orca depredation on hooked sablefish which predominately occurred prior to May 1.